IEntin/ClientServer/README.md

 For fifo clients an analogous acceptor method is used.\
 The fifo acceptor is a special pipe waiting for a request for a new session\
 from the starting client on a blocking fd read open(...) call.
 The client\
+unblocks the pipe by opening its writing end.
+The server generates UUID,\
-generates UUID, creates a pipe with this name in the appropriate directory,\
+creates a new pipe with this name in the appropriate directory, and\
-and sends this name to the acceptor.
-The server (acceptor) then  sends back\
+sends pipe name and status information to the client.\
-to the client over newly created pipe info containing the state of the server\
-necessary for running.\
-System wide (actually globally) unique pipe name plays a role analogous to\
+System wide (actually globally) unique pipe name is an analogy of the\
-the unique combination of ip address and ephemeral port in the tcp case.\
+unique combination of ip address and ephemeral port in the tcp case.\
-Practical advantage of this approach is the possibility of independent\
-concurrent starting and running of multiple clients (in tests even in the\
+In practice, this approach allows concurrent running of multiple fifo\
-same shell in the background).
-This works without any additional configuration.
+clients without special configuration.

 .........